Blog/Income Tax & Compliance

 • The deadline to receive Form 16 from your employer is June 15, 2026.
 The ITR filing deadline for salaried employees (non-audit) is July 31, 2026.

-Form 16 is the single most important document for salaried taxpayers when filing their income tax return.
+Form 16 is the single most important document for salaried taxpayers in India when filing their income tax return.
 It summarizes your entire salary structure, the tax your employer deducted on your behalf, and the exemptions and deductions factored into the computation.
-Understanding each section of Form 16 allows you to file an accurate ITR and avoid notices from the Income Tax Department.
+Understanding each section of Form 16 allows you to file an accurate ITR in India and reduce your exposure to compliance-related notices.

-This guide walks you through every section of Form 16, explains what to verify, and shows you how to transfer the data correctly into your ITR-1 or ITR-2 for AY 2026-27.
+This comprehensive guide walks you through every section of Form 16, explains what to verify, and shows you how to transfer the data correctly into your ITR-1 or ITR-2 for AY 2026-27.
+Once you have your Form 16 data verified, you can proceed to ITR login and file on the new e-filing portal.
+For detailed ITR login instructions, see our guide on ITR Login & E-Filing Portal 2026.

 Looking for expert help with how to read Form 16 file ITR salaried employee AY 2026-27 India?
-The team at Tax Garden helps Indian SMEs stay compliant end-to-end: filings, notices, and advisory, all in one place.
+The team at Tax Garden, based in Kondapur, Hyderabad, helps Indian SMEs stay compliant end-to-end: filings, notices, and advisory, all in one place.

 When Will You Receive Form 16?